College Football's Real Road Warriors

 “People are still friendly and want to talk about the game.
 There are a lot of us from all these schools.
 The Atlanta airport is college football’s social hub every weekend.”

-It was at Hartsfield and at Charlotte's Douglas Airport where Atwood learned he wasn't alone.
+It was there at Hartsfield and at Charlotte's Douglas Airport where Atwood learned he wasn't alone.
 Between the Cinnabon stand and the Delta Sky Club, Atwood saw hundreds of other similarly-obsessed road warriors.

 Holy crap!
 There are other people Just ...
-Like ...
+Like...
 Us!

 They might be wearing Texas A&M hoodies or Florida State polos, but they were there, transferring from concourse to concourse to catch that connecting flight to Lexington or Gainesville or College Station.
 They love college football.
 They love to spend time with their friends.
 And they have the time and resources to travel.